MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

   * Python 3: `docker image build --build-arg PYTHON_MAJOR=3 -t Mainframe3270-p3 .`
 - Run all tests: docker container run --rm -it Mainframe3270-p<PYTHON_MAJOR>

 Reports are stored to /reports.
 Those can be get to host by mapping it as volume.
-E.g. in Windows CMD with current directory mounting command is ```docker container run --rm -it -v %cd%\reports:/reports Mainframe3270```
+E.g. in Windows CMD with current directory mounting command is `docker container run --rm -it -v %cd%\reports:/reports Mainframe3270`

-IF wanting to run just single/specific tests, it can be mentioned at the end of command.
-Currently only single argument can be given, so multiple tests can be given with wildcards like: ```docker container run --rm -it -v %cd%\reports:/reports Mainframe3270 *PF*``` (this executes just single tests, as PF is mentioned only in one).
+If wanting to run just single/specific tests, it can be mentioned at the end of command.
+Currently only single argument can be given, so multiple tests can be given with wildcards like: `docker container run --rm -it -v %cd%\reports:/reports Mainframe3270 *PF*` (this executes just single tests, as PF is mentioned only in one).

 ## Notes